Search by Keyword

 Live Performances

-Even though the song was not chosen as the next Beatles single, they still felt strongly enough about it to perform it quite extensively well into 1965.
+Even though the song was not chosen as the next Beatles single, they still felt strongly enough about the track to perform it quite extensively well into 1965.
 The first time they premiered the song was long before either the British or American albums were released.
 On October 3rd, 1964, The Beatles debuted "I'm A Loser" on the American show "Shindig!" which was actually recorded and filmed in London.
 I say 'recorded and filmed' because upon viewing this performance you can see that, while it's not lip-synced, it must have been recorded especially for the program beforehand without vocals.
 The actual performance that was filmed before members of The Beatles Fan Club in The Granville Studio was done with live vocals on top of a pre-recorded tape.
 The America-only showing of this performance was on October 7th, 1964.

 June 20th, 1964 started off a 14-day European tour which included "I'm A Loser" in their 12 song set list.
 Both the afternoon and evening sessions on this date in Paris were recorded for radio and television broadcast in that country.
 They performed in France, Italy and Spain, July 3rd in Barcelona being the last time The Beatles ever performed the song.